 Our progressive, integrated curriculum allows children to learn and develop skills through a variety of approaches, allowing them to naturally construct meaning.
 In this way, learning becomes a part of them, fostering deep understanding, and connecting them to the world.

 Setting goals, making choices and taking responsibility, collaboration, intellectual challenges, and becoming an active member

 Early adolescents are in an exciting time of life, filled with incredible leaps in cognitive, social, emotional, and physical development.
 At Peninsula, our upper school program is designed to take advantage of the adolescent need for voice, autonomy, questioning, rationalizing and social interactions.

 In the Upper School, students take significantly more responsibility for their own intellectual development.
 Children learn to set goals, meet deadlines, and evaluate results.
 Further involvement in meaningful academic experiences, materials, and concepts are focused on building life skills crucial to engaging with and participating in areas of study both in school and beyond.

 Through a non-graded and non-competitive academic program, students focus on self-evaluation and self-improvement, which forces them to assume more authorship of their own learning and provides them with the confidence to take academic risks and have an impact on the larger world.

 Students exercise more responsibility over community decisions, exploring and learning about the challenging and nuanced work of the democratic process, negotiation, and building consensus.
-Overnight camping in the fall and spring are important components of the curriculum.
-Physical education continues in the upper school where students create their own games and rules.
+Overnight camping in the fall and spring are important components of the program.
+Physical education continues in the upper school where students often create their own games and rules.
 Students choose each day to attend art, science activity, clay, woodshop, weaving, art, and rock band.
 “Choice”, general interest classes created and offered by staff, are a highlight of the year.